France mobilises 10,000 troops at home after Paris shootings

 "It was essential he came to show that he was with us French, Jews of France," said Mauricette Abouchaya. "(But) we're in France, we want to stay in France.
 It is our country."

+The prime minister said one proposal being studied was to isolate radical Islamist inmates from others in the nation's prisons, as repeated cases showed individuals were susceptible to radicalisation in jail.

+"There is a lot of work to be done in the prisons.
+It's a priority," Valls said.

-(Additional reporting by Chine Labbe, Tom Heneghan, Pauline Mevel, Tsvetelia Tsolova, Doina Chiacu, Jeff Mason, Ece Toksabay and Tulay Karadeniz; Writing by John Irish and Andrew Callus; Editing by Ralph Boulton and David Stamp)
+(Additional reporting by Chine Labbe, Tom Heneghan, Pauline Mevel; writing by John Irish and Andrew Callus; editing by Ralph Boulton)